WestpacCXTeam/Sketch-UI-Kit/README.md

 If you don’t use it or choose to ignore or alter these styles, people will get upset, there will be wide spread confusion, deadlines will be missed, costs will blow out, you will have to attend even more meetings and all will not be well with the world.
 If you use these styles you will be a happy bunny and everyone will love you.

 ### I’m designing a native app.
 Do I still use the UI Kit?
 There’s no reason not to.
-The visual style of the GUI elements applies to all interfaces as this is our digital brand.
+The visual style of the GUI elements applies to all user interfaces.
+This is our digital brand.
 In some cases you may prefer to use native UI elements.
-This is OK, just be aware that your design needs to align with the digital brand and it's part of larger customer journey.
+This is OK, just be aware that your design needs to align with the digital brand and it's part of larger customer journey which must be consistent.

 ### What if the element I need is not in the UI Kit?
-The GUI only covers the basic core UI elements common to most user interfaces.
-Every project genaraly requires some degree of bespoke components that are not available in the GUI.
-If that’s the case, knock yourself out.
-Just don't re-invent what's already been done.
+The GUI only covers the core UI elements common to most user interfaces.
+Every project genaraly requires bespoke components that are not available in the GUI.
+If that’s the case, knock yourself out, just don't re-invent what's already been done.

 ### Can I add cool embellishment to the UI elements like bevels and textured backgrounds?
 No.

 ### Can I tweak and change things just slightly?
-Not unless you have a good rationale explaining the problem you're trying to solve?
+Not unless you have a really good rationale explaining the problem you're trying to solve?
 Your project is part of a customer journey.
 Every change and variation to the UI fragments the customer journey and dilutes the brand integrity.

 ### Why Sketch?
 Because that’s what designers want to use.
 Due to popular demand Sketch is the tool of choice for both UX and Visual designers.